TeoJT/sketchiepad/README.md

 Now let's get into the basics.

+## Prerequisites
+- Processing 3.x.x
+- The Processing VSCode extension if you're coding this in VSCode.
+- The sound library (open Processing, go to tools > include library > add library, search "sound", install the one by "Processing foundation", and install it.)
+- You'll also need some basic data folders and the engine folder, but im gonna make a seperate python script for that later if u want em just message me or smthing idk my discord is Neonn#2222.

 ## Getting started.
-Every one of those files you see, `console.pde`, `Sketchiepad.pde`, `engine.pde` can be safely ignored.
+Every one of those files you see, `console.pde`, `sketchiepad.pde`, `engine.pde` can be safely ignored.
 Unless you want to do some cool advanced trick or something, they're not really worth bothering with.

-The only file you DO want to bother with is `sketchpad.pde`, not to be confused with `Sketchiepad.pde`.
+The only file you DO want to bother with is `sketchpad.pde`, not to be confused with `sketchiepad.pde`.
 This is where you'll see all your code.
 And you'll be greeted with a friendly boilerplate with the following:
 - Settings
 - imgAttributes
 - ready()